 Not normally due to the use of flour, however this recipe was able to achieve great texture without any gluten!

 A churro is a classic Spanish treat comprised of fried dough covered in cinnamon and sugar, and they are soooo delicious!
 To me, the crunchy outside, doughy inside, and cinnamon and sugar coating is what makes a churro a churro.
 I was able to achieve those flavors without eggs, dairy, or frying!

 Most churro dough includes a mix of flour, eggs, sugar, water, butter, and salt.
 This version includes tapioca starch, brown rice and almond flour, sugar, cinnamon, salt, apple sauce, and milk/water.

 More Vegan Dessert Recipes

-Continue to satisfy your sweet tooth with any of these plant based recipes:
+Once you devour all of these vegan and gluten free churros, continue to satisfy your sweet tooth with any of these plant based recipes: